WWF Risk Filter Suite v3.0

 FREQUENTLY ASKED QUESTIONS

 Through the free online platform - the WWF Risk Filter Suite - companies and financial institutions have easy and streamlined access to two distinct and complementary WWF Risk Filter tools - the WWF Biodiversity Risk Filter and WWF Water Risk Filter.
-This enables users to upload and manage their data in a central and secure platform for seamlessly assessing their biodiversity- and water-related risk assessments.
+This enables users to upload and manage their data in a central and secure platform to seamlessly assess their biodiversity- and water-related risks.

 The WWF Risk Filter tools are primarily aimed at companies and financial institutions who wish to understand, assess and act on their biodiversity and water risks.
 Both tools include global datasets and allow assessments of any industry sector, so that users regardless of geographic location and industry can use the tool.